arianghalenoei-lab/index.html/README.md

-👾 Platform Jumper: CodeHS Conversion
+👾 Platform Jumper: CodeHS Conversion link: https://arianghalenoei-lab.github.io/index.html/

 This is a classic 2D platformer game converted from the CodeHS environment's proprietary graphics library into a single, self-contained HTML/JavaScript file using the standard Canvas API.